What is a Quantile Measure?

 Mathematical skills and concepts build upon one another.
 All math learners need to progress through a complex web of skills and concepts that fit together The Quantile Framework for Mathematics has defined almost 500 mathematics skills and/or concepts.
 Each of these concepts has a measure, and each measure shows how difficult one skill is in relation to the others.

 The description of each skill and its Quantile measure is called a Quantile Skill and Concept (QSC).
 As the difficulty or demand of the skill increases, so does the Quantile measure.

-The difference between the Quantile measure of the Quantile Skill and Concept (QSC) and a child’s Quantile measure gauges how difficult that skill or concept may be for a child to learn.
+The difference between the Quantile measure of the Quantile Skill and Concept (QSC) and a student’s Quantile measure gauges how difficult that skill or concept may be for a student to learn.

-For optimal learning and growth, a child should practice mathematics within a Quantile range of 50Q above and 50Q below his or her Quantile measure.
+For optimal learning and growth, a student should practice mathematics within a Quantile range of 50Q above and 50Q below his or her Quantile measure.

 Match Students to the Right Materials

 Learn how mathematical skills and concepts are connected to Quantile measures.